GhostWriters/docker-packt-cli/README.md

   - /data, where files are downloaded to

 OPTIONAL Variables:
-  - PACKTEMAIL, email address registered with Packt account
+  - PACKT_EMAIL, email address registered with Packt account
-  - PACKTPASSWORD, password for Packt account
+  - PACKT_PASSWORD, password for Packt account
+  - PACKT_DOWNLOAD_BOOK_TITLES, specify individual books

 If variables are set, they overwrite what is already in config file at container startup.
 If not set, config file will be left alone.